Non-metallic metal (NMM) can be a very overwhelming technique to learn. There’s a lot of considerations to be made and choices you’ll be faced with.

 When you paint with NMM you are controlling exactly where the light is because you aren’t using metallic paint.
 The light bounces where you told it to bounce and the shading is exactly where you put it.

 Take the image above, which is one my favorite miniatures painted with NMM by Darren Latham.
-All that shading and highlighting was put exactly where Darren wanted it.
+Darren put the shading and highlighting exactly where he wanted it.
 If you turn that model at any angle, with any varying degree of light, then those highlights stay where you see them and shading remains as you see it.

 The other thing I like with non metallic metal is that you can play with the colors more.
 You can use blues in your silvers to give a cooler look to the metal.
 Maybe you use some reds in your golds to give a warmer look.
 Instead of shading silver with grey you instead use browns to give an earthy tone.